Kanishk22798/Predication-of-bitcoin-price/README.md

 # Predication-of-bitcoin-price
-This repo is about Predication-of-bitcoin-price
+repo is about Predication of bitcoin  price